A systematic study of super-Eddington layers in the envelopes of massive stars

 \subsection{The maximum radial expansion}

-Figure~\ref{fig:maxrad} shows the maximum radial expansion achieved by the stars during their evolution, computed with the three different numerical fixes.
-The maximum difference in the maximum radial expansion is $\sim$2000\Rsun{} which occurs between models with extra mass loss and models with MLT++, for the most massive 110\Msun{} star in the set.
-For models with extra mixing and MLT++ which appear to undergo similar evolutionary paths and final fates, the difference in maximum radial expansion can still be up to 1000\Rsun{}, especially for stars in the mass range 30--80\Msun{}.
-Even for the 110\Msun{} star, where the difference between models with extra mixing and MLT++ appears to be the least, the maximum radius can differ by 500\Rsun{}.
+Figure~\ref{fig:maxrad} shows the maximum radial expansion achieved by the stars during their evolution, computed with the three different pragmatic solutions.
+The maximum difference in the maximum radial expansion is $\sim$2000\Rsun{} which occurs between models with enhanced mass loss and models with MLT++, for the most massive 110\Msun{} star in the set.
+For models with enhanced mixing length and MLT++ which appear to undergo similar evolutionary paths and final fates, the difference in maximum radial expansion can still be up to 1000\Rsun{}, especially for stars in the mass range 30--80\Msun{}.
+Even for the 110\Msun{} star, where the difference between models with enhanced mixing length and MLT++ appears to be the least, the maximum radius can differ by 500\Rsun{}.
 This has important implications for the binary evolution of the star, as radial proximity determines the episodes of mass transfer in close binary systems.

-These differences in the stellar radii are again the result of the numerical enhancements used in each set.
-For models with initial masses greater than 60\Msun{} and computed with extra mass loss, high mass-loss rates strip the envelope of the stars before they can become a red supergiant.
-Thus these stars evolve directly towards the naked helium star phase and show the least radial expansion.
-For stars with extra mixing, a higher mixing length means the fluid element is more efficient at transporting energy through convection.
+These differences in the stellar radii are again the result of the pragmatic solutions used in each set.
+For models with initial masses greater than 60\Msun{} and computed with enhanced mass loss, high mass-loss rates strip the envelope of the stars before they can become a red supergiant.
+Thus these stars evolve directly toward the naked helium star phase and show the least radial expansion.
+For stars with enhanced mixing length, a higher mixing length means the fluid element is more efficient at transporting energy through convection.
 This decreases the size of the convective cells in the envelope and the model remains more compact and at higher effective temperatures than the models from the other two sets.

 An interesting case is presented by models with MLT++ where reducing the temperature gradient can have the same effect as excess envelope mixing \citep{Sabhahit:2021}.
-For stars up to 50\Msun{}, models using MLT++ closely mimic the behaviour of models with extra mass loss, although beyond 50\Msun{}, the excess envelope mixing in models with MLT++ makes them resemble more closely the models with enhanced mixing.
+For stars up to 50\Msun{}, models using MLT++ closely mimic the behavior of models with enhanced mass loss, although beyond 50\Msun{}, the excess envelope mixing in models with MLT++ makes them resemble more closely the models with enhanced mixing.

-\section{Clues from observations: the Humphreys-Davidson limit}
+\section{Clues from observations: The Humphreys-Davidson limit}